farukdll/42-NetPractice/README.md

   <br>
   Here we have two separate networks, each consisting of two computers. <br>
   In order to make it work, the two computers need to be part of the same network. <br>
-  Because the mask of A and B is `255.255.255.0` the possible IP-adresses of A1 are <br>
-  `104.99.23.1 - 104.99.23.254`.<br>
+  Because the mask of A and B is `255.255.255.0` the possible IP-adresses of A1 are `104.99.23.1 - 104.99.23.254`.<br>
   For C and D the mask is `255.255.0.0`, so the usable IP's are `211.191.0.1 - 211.191.255.254`